jaeschrich/Spark/README.md

 * Added Spark.addStyle (see the [tutorial](https://github.com/PyScripter255/Spark/wiki/Tutorial))

 ## What is Spark.js?

-Spark.js is a javascript framework that lets you develop applications in javascript like you weren't in a browser.
+Spark.js is HTML in JavaScript.
+It's clean, simple, and elegant.
+It's a javascript framework that lets you develop applications in javascript like you weren't in a browser.
 No html, except a simple (really simple) template file where the javascript is injected.
 Then, you just code in javascript.
 That's it really.
 Not another AJAX framework.
 Just a way to write web apps in pure JavaScript.
 It does include AJAX abstraction however
 .
 With Spark.js, you can write HTML from JavaScript, so removing the middleman from your JavaScript and your HTML.

 ## Why use Spark.js?